Enjoying Chianti and Art in nature at the same time

 FOR FREEDOM OF THE PRESS – This is the only work with political meaning in the park.
 The work is by Barrera Fontenla who wished to commemorate the photo reporter José Luis Cabezas, killed in Buenos Aires on January 25, 1997, who was found burned inside his car.
 As a photographer myself, a death for taking shots of life is quite far from my daily life so this is definitely a reminder of the dangers of documenting the world around us.

-CORNER OF WHITE FOREST – By Nicolas Bertoux, France – We found this one particularly interesting: as you it seems one thing when you first come upon it, and changes as you move up the path... here are just 2 views, there are more to find and appreciate.
+CORNER OF WHITE FOREST – By Nicolas Bertoux, France – We found this one particularly interesting: as it seems one thing when you first come upon it, and changes as you move up the path... here are just 2 views, there are more to find and appreciate.

 RAINBOW CRASH – This one really jumps out at you.
-In colored glass from Murano, Italian Federica Marangoni manages to symbolizes the fragility of nature by introducing various artificial elements, including the glass but also neon lights.
+In colored glass from Murano, Italian Federica Marangoni manages to symbolize the fragility of nature by introducing various artificial elements, including the glass but also neon lights.
 The rainbow is broken, with its colors bleeding out onto the ground.
 Right next to it is the second picnic area within the park, so a stop might be in order (there is a fountain for washing your hands).

 TWIST – by Neal Barab, from the USA.
 Two pieces of colored marble twisting and spiraling make it seem as if there are two dancing figures.
 The pink marble is from Portugal, the other from Turkey.
 It was purposely set in front of a beautiful holm oak tree to draw your attention to the pairing of the colors.